bertofurth/Seagate-Central-Modern-Slot-In-Kernel/INSTRUCTIONS_MANUAL_KERNEL_INSTALLATION.md

 for the user's password.

 ### OPTIONAL - Transfer kernel modules to the Seagate Central
+The instructions in this project have been designed so that kernel modules are not necessary for the new kernel image to function properly.
+Steps in this procedure dealing with modules are optional and should only be executed if you have manually built modules and are confident in your understanding of how to manage and use them.

-If kernel modules have been built then I would suggest archiving the directory they are stored in and then transferring the archive to the Seagate Central as per the following example
+If kernel modules have been built then I would suggest archiving the directory they are stored in on the build host and then transferring the archive to the Seagate Central as per the following example

      tar -caf cross-mod.tar.gz cross-mod/
      scp cross-mod admin@192.168.1.99:

-Note that there are no modules included in the pre-built downloadable kernel.

 ### Transfer the config and script patches to the Seagate Central
 A number of configuration and script files need to be patched on the Seagate Central in order to cater for the new kernel's requirements.

-Patche files for these file are included in this project and have a suffix of .SC.patch.
+Patch files for these file are included in this project and have a suffix of .SC.patch.
 These files need to be tranferred to the Seagate Central.
 This can be done via scp as per the following example.